miksut/scene_navigation/README.md

 # Computer Graphics: Scene Navigation

 This repository hosts an implementation of two cameras: ArcBall and Fly-over.
-The project is linked to a lecture offered by the [Visualization and MultiMedia Lab](https://www.ifi.uzh.ch/en/vmml/teaching.html) in the Department of Informatics at the University of Zurich, Switzerland.
+The project has been completed as part of a lecture offered by the [Visualization and MultiMedia Lab](https://www.ifi.uzh.ch/en/vmml/teaching.html) in the Department of Informatics at the University of Zurich, Switzerland.

 ---
 ## Project Description